Softwire/Vengabus/README.md

 A "Visualisation and Editing Network Gadget for Azure (service) BUS"!
 (Blame Catalin.)

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+The front end of this project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+The backend is a fairly vanilla .NET WebApi C# solution.

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).